 Advertising Support Specialist

 Bekah is a Charleston, WV native who has resided in Morgantown for several years.
 Upon graduating from Fairmont State University in the spring of 2012 with a BS in Fashion Merchandising and an AS in Applied Design, Bekah hopped a plane to San Diego for an internship with a human rights activist group.
 After spending six months enjoying the West Coast, she decided it was time to come home to the Mountain State.
 Before joining the New South Media team, Bekah worked in newsprint media and as a barista.
 She is a bookworm, blogger, and classic rom-com movie buff who spends her free time in the yoga studio, dancing at music festivals, and getting lost in nature.
-She currently lives in South Park with her boyfriend Kevin and their two dogs, an Old English Sheepdog named Jasey and a black Lab named Bodhi.
+She currently lives in South Park with her fiance Kevin and their two dogs, an Old English Sheepdog named Jasey and a black Lab named Bodhi.